eric-volz/DefichainPython/docs/source/additional/basicUsageOfRawTransactions.rst

 ~~~~~~~~~~

 There are defi transactions.
 These transactions are all transactions that distinguish defichain from bitcoin.
-For example, there are UtxosToAccount, AccountToAccount, Poolswap ...
+For example, there are UtxosToAccount, AccountToAccount, PoolSwap ...

 .. code-block:: python